AsciiDoc Syntax Quick Reference

 I’m an independent heading!

-This paragraph is it’s sibling, not it’s child.
+This paragraph is its sibling, not its child.

 Automatic TOC